EmyCodes/EmyDictionary/README.md

 # Interactive English Dictionary

-This Interactive English Dictionary program is a simple Python script built and developed by OGUNDARE OLAMIDE EMMANUEL.
+This Interactive English Dictionary program is a simple Python script.
 The program allows users to look up the meanings of English words interactively.

 ## Features
 - Utilizes the difflib library to find close matches for user input.